flurin/trelloscrum/readme.md

 ## Getting started

 1. Install the trelloscrum gem: `gem install trelloscrum`
-1. Create a `config.json` in the current directory by running `trelloscrum setup`.
+1. Create a `config.json` in the current directory by running `trelloscrum setup DEVELOPER_PUBLIC_KEY MEMBER_TOKEN BOARD_ID`.
 For more information on how to set up everything run `trelloscrum help setup`
-1. Run
+1. Run `trelloscrum pdf --list="List title" output.pdf` to output all cards that have storypoints.

+See commandline options below for more info.

 ## Card format